oneupsecurity/security-findings-templates/templates/Use of Components with Known Vulnerabilities.md

 Use of Components with Known Vulnerabilities

 # Risk
-[TKTK High, based on details of vulnerabilities]
+[TKTK Give appropiate rating based on details of vulnerabilities]

 # Description